samatar26/infrastructure/README.md

 Kubernetes default api server port is on 6443.

+0.0.0.0/0 represents all poosible IP addresses, hence why it's used for the source range in our firewall rule allowing external communication with the Kubernetes api/cluster.

 - Note - Subnets? - A smaller network inside a large network.